lewisemm/checkpoint2/readme.md

    * **`ipdb`** - A Python debugger.
 It's used to help intercept, understand and detect bugs in code during the development process.
    * **`MySQL-python`** - The Python MySQL connector.
 This is the package that enables connections to be made to the underlying `MySQL` development database.
    * **`SQLAlchemy-Paginator`** - A pagination library that receives an `sqlalchemy query object` as its first argument and a `limit (results per page in int)` as the second argument and creates a pagination object through which the query's content can be accessed through pages.
+   * **`coverage`** - This package is used to execute the tests.
+It also generates a test coverage report based on the lines of source code executed from the running tests.

 ### Installation
 * Navigate to your directory of choice on terminal.